jccpalmer/docs/docker/gluetun/install.md

 	1. `cd docker/gluetun`
 2. Create a file called `docker-compose.yml`
 3. Open the `docker-compose.yml` file in a text editor.
 4. Copy the following contents into it.
 It is recommended to copy this code first into a blank notepad file to strip any formatting.
+(Also note the indentation; YAML is very particular about indentation.)
 ```
 version: "3"
 services: